 - Removing any decay with a dentist’s drill

 - Filling or refilling the hole left behind

 - Using fillings consisting of silver amalgam, gold, porcelain or a composite resin — the most popular are tooth-colored material

 If your family dentist has to remove a significant portion of your tooth, you may need a dental crown.
 Crowns are made of the same type of material as a filling, but they’re custom-made to fit your mouth.
-Your Yonkers dentist open on Saturday s cements it over your cleaned tooth to protect it from further damage.
+Your dentist cements it over your cleaned tooth to protect it from further damage.

 If the pulp or root of your tooth is damaged beyond repair, you need a root canal.
 Your dentist removes the diseased pulp, nerves and blood vessel, along with the decay, and then seals the root.
 You often need a crown to protect the rest of your tooth.

-Do you have any questions about the Hole in a Tooth treatment options in Yonkers, Westchester NY?
-For more information or to schedule an appointment with the best family dentist of Park Avenue Smiles please contact our dental clinic in Yonkers for consultation.
+Do you have any questions about the hole in a tooth treatment options?
+For more information on how to fix a cavity or to schedule an appointment with the best rated family dentist of Park Avenue Smiles please contact our dental clinic for consultation.